davidfokkema/fix-conda-ssl/README.md

 ## Installation and usage

+You probably won't be able to install this package inside broken environments.
+Usually, the base environment works well so be sure to activate the base environment before performing these steps.

 It is best to install using pipx to keep this application out of your base conda environment:
 ```
 > pipx install fix-conda-ssl
 ```
-If needed, you can also install using pip:
+If needed, you can also install using pip but won't be able to fix the environment fix-conda-ssl is installed to:
 ```
 > pip install fix-conda-ssl
 ```